Democratic campaign ad implies Ed Gillespie supporters are Confederates who attack minority kids

 “Ed Gillespie has made it very clear what he thinks of Latinos, and on Election Day, our community will make it clear how we feel about him,” another tweet read.

+Northam's campaign has defended the ad.
+Campaign spokeswoman Ofirah Yheskel said in a statement that, "It's not shocking that communities of color are scared of what his Trump-like policy positions mean for them."

+VIRGINIA GOVERNOR RACE: CANDIDATES PULL OUT POLITICAL HEAVY HITTERS AS SHOWDOWN GETS NASTY

-The television spot is the latest in a political battle between Republican candidate Gillepsie – a former National Republican Committee chairman who’s received support from President Trump – and Democratic candidate Ralph Northam.
+The television spot is the latest in a political battle between Republican candidate Gillespie — a former National Republican Committee chairman who’s received support from President Trump — and Democratic candidate Ralph Northam.

 Trump has eagerly tweeted support for Gillespie by alleging that Northam “is fighting for the violent MS-13 killer gangs & sanctuary cities” — a narrative Gillespie has pushed through local advertisements.